flogic/whiskey_disk/README.markdown

-## Whiskey Disk -- embarrassingly fast deployments. ##
+## Whisky Disk -- embarrassingly fast deployments. ##

 A very opinionated deployment tool, designed to be as fast as technologically possible.
 (For more background, read the [WHY.txt](http://github.com/flogic/whiskey_disk/raw/master/WHY.txt) file)  Should work with any project which is git hosted, not just Ruby / Ruby on Rails projects.
 Allows for local deploys as well as remote.

 Right-arrow through a short whiskey_disk presentation at [http://wd2010.rickbradley.com/](http://wd2010.rickbradley.com) (slide source available [here](http://github.com/rick/whiskey_disk_presentation).), covering the 0.2.*-era functionality.

 You can also right-arrow through a shorter but more up-to-date whiskey_disk "lightning talk" presentation (from the 2010 Ruby Hoedown) at [http://wdlightning.rickbradley.com/](http://wdlightning.rickbradley.com) (slide source available [here](http://github.com/rick/whiskey_disk_presentation/tree/lightning).), covering the 0.4.*-era functionality.

 ### tl;dr ###